 I see much commentary out there where people are arguing about exactly who controls this manipulation or why it is happening.
-The same can be said about Butler’s claim that JPM has acquired 700 million ounces of silver over the last 7 years.
-I think it would be nice to know exactly who is doing what, but I don’t think we are going to get that certainty at this point.
+The same can be said about Butler’s claim that JPM acquired 1000 Moz. (a billion) of silver over the last 9 years.
+I think it would be nice to know exactly who is doing what and why, but I don’t think we are going to get that certainty at this point.
 The main focus needs to be ending the manipulation and then what follows from that will tell us much as to the “who & why”.
-Following is an article that Butler made public and then comments about that article:

-To me the CFTC’s COT report shows the silver manipulation.
+To me the CFTC’s* COT* report shows the silver manipulation.
 Butler and others report on the COT each week and it seems that there are more and more commentators talking about the precious metals market and silver in particular.
-Following is a table that demonstrates the moves between the commercials (Comm.) and the money market traders (MMT).
+I find it interesting how often I see articles raving about the upside potential of gold and then in their final paragraph they will say “and silver should do even better”.